 Khushboo Priya | Updated: Jan 11, 2019 | Category: DIN

 The process of removing a director from the company could be done in three different ways.
-If the director of the company isn’t active or has not attended any of the board meetings in the past twelve months even after several notices has been sent, then the company can remove the director even before his/her term expires.
+If the director of the company isn’t active or has not attended any of the board meetings in the past twelve months even after several notices has been sent, then the company can perform removal of director even before his/her term expires.

 In this blog, we have discussed the various procedures for removal of a director from the company.
 But let’s first discuss a little about the directors and their role in the company.

 A director in the company plays a crucial role.
 He/she is liable for implementing and determining the company’s policy.
 Apart from this, there are several critical operations that directors are supposed to look after.
 Hence, it’s imperative for directors of the company to participate in the organization’s quintessential work.

 If the director of the company isn’t actively participating in the company’s operation and working, then the director is surely not beneficial.
 As a result, you should remove him or her.
 Let us discuss how we can remove a director and in what circumstances.